AJ-Shen/interval-ear-training-songs/README.md

 # Interval Ear Training Songs

-A web-based ear training application designed to help musicians develop their interval recognition skills using familiar song references.
-The application is optimized for mobile devices, making it convenient for practice on the go.
+- This web app quotes **familiar song references** to help musicians develop interval recognition skills.
+- Optimized for **mobile devices**, convenient for practice on the go.
+- **No need to watch** - listen and relax before sleep, on a ride, in the air, with a built-in timer.

 ## Overview